matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 ```

 To analyze the results (get the downstream performance and get plots for the appendix) see `notebooks/viz_utility.ipynb`.
 We also have all job urls there too.

-## (6) Compute the perplexity of canaries

-For developing the synthetic canary generation, I ran perplexity computations interactively in a notebook: `notebooks/compute_perplexity_canaries.ipynb`.
-This notebook allows for the computation of the in-distribution canary perplexity and to see how the perplexity of synthetically generated sequences changes for varying temperature.

-Importantly, running this notebook requires GPU support, especially when perplexities are computed with a large 7B model such as in this project.
-It is thus recommended to instantiate the notebook on an instance that does have GPU support.